Kangnos/MUSICFLEX/README.md

 #### Plan C By using youtube API auto play function, Make musics play auto.
 #### Plan D Dark Mode and Light Mode control with toggle.
 #### Plan E Save darkmode with cookie-parser and change html format to ejs format
+#### Plan F Make a MusicList that "main.js" can get the list to make a music list in the web with python "MusicList Maker.py"

 ### Succeed Plans
 #### Plan C succeed 2020.6.10
 #### Plan B is really difficult to do for me.
 But I think I can do it.
 JUST DO IT.
 2020.6.24
 #### Plan D succeed 2020.6.28